bidstack-group/pubguard-sdk-android/README.md

 # Getting Started

-These instructions will enable you to get the Pubguard library running on your iOS/Android/Unity app.
+These instructions will enable you to get the Pubguard library running on your Android app.

 ## Prerequisites